Mission 28 · Stage 3

 Think of it like

-Like drawing a card from a shuffled deck — you cannot guess the next one.
+It's like drawing a card from a shuffled deck — you can't guess the next one.

 Meet the parts